Change the Language

-Merchant Marine, Maritime, Shipyard, Engineering, Transportation & Logistics Education
+Merchant Marine, Maritime, Shipyard, Engineering, Transportation & Logistics Education in New York

 A United States Merchant Marine Academy education is one of the great adventures of a lifetime.
 For half a century young individuals like you have come to Kings Point to acquire the knowledge, experience, discipline, and skills that strong leadership demands.